Motakjuq/hntest/README.md

 ## Requirements

-Docker is required for build and run this project.
+`Docker` and `Docker Compose` are required to build and run this project.
 Make sure that you have docker installed in your system.

 ## Create docker images